-If collecting children from the pick-up zone, please allow 5 to 10 minutes after the bell, before arriving.
-This allows children time to get there from class.
-Our procedure is that children wait on the seats until they see their parent arrive.
+If collecting children from the pick-up zone, our procedure is that children wait on the seats until they see their parent/carer arrive.
 They then walk to the yellow-lined zone in the pick-up drop-off zone to meet you.
 This is the only area they are allowed to get into cars unless you are with them.
-This is in accordance with WHS guidelines.
+Staff are on duty in this area until 3.20pm.
+If students have not been collected, they will be taken to the front office to await their parent/carer.